And let’s add this: with no shortage of admirers.

 The narcissist comes in more than one flavor, of course.
-He or she needn’t be overflowing with obviously inappropriate behaviors, or the tell-tale distorted sense of self-importance.
+He or she may not be overflowing with obviously inappropriate behaviors or the tell-tale distorted sense of self-importance.
 Instead, the self-absorption and disregard for others may seep out in small moments over time.

 A fine dose of skillful gamesmanship makes this sort of personality even more powerful – and dangerous.